Skip to main content

 What is the easiest way to set up OpenClaw in 2026?

 The easiest way is using a managed platform.
-ClawAgora ($29.90/month minimum) provides dedicated compute, a workspace template marketplace, and full customization.
+ClawAgora ($29.90/month minimum) provides dedicated compute, a community template library, and full customization.
 MyClaw.ai (~$15/month) offers a simpler personal assistant experience.
 Both eliminate server setup entirely.
 Self-hosting is cheaper in raw server costs but requires Linux skills and 2–6 hours of initial setup.

 What are the system requirements for self-hosting OpenClaw?